ramokz/phantom-camera-docs/docs/c-sharp-wrapper.md

 ```
 Because you have to pass everything as `Strings`, it means misspelling `priority` would trigger an error when that line of code is called at runtime.
 Normally, IDEs would warn about misspelled references, but when using string references that is effectively impossible.

 The intent for the `C#` wrapper is to prevent situations like that and make using the addon in `C#` more elegant.
 Where all the properties, methods and signals of the `.gd` addon files can be accessed using typed references instead.
-So rather than the above, the wrapper allows for changing the priority in a safer and along with features such as autocomplete:
+So rather than the above, the wrapper allows for changing the priority in a safer way, along with making using of common features such as autocomplete:

 ```csharp
 _pcam.Priority = 10 // With the wrapper